Courses

 By default, that DNS server operator is your ISP, and that should raise some concerns.
 ISPs collect a lot of data and they use legal loopholes to sell it to third parties, including advertisers.
 For this reason, you probably want to hide your traffic from your ISP’s DNS server.

 The easiest way to do that is to use a trustworthy VPN service.
+Check out our list of the best VPN providers.
 A VPN provider runs its own DNS servers, which are subject to the VPN’s no-logs policy.
 This means that they don’t collect any of your browsing data.

 What Is a DNS Leak?